Ramzan Id | Eid-ul-Fitar In India

-The fasting for Ramadan starts from sunrise to sunset they abstain from eating any food, drinking any liquids, smoking and engaging in any sexual activities from sunrise to sunset.
+The fasting for Ramadan starts from sunrise to sunset they abstain from eating any food, drinking any liquids, smoking, and engaging in any sexual activities from sunrise to sunset.

-Muslim wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
+Muslims wake up before sunrise and eat the first meal of the day called Sehri which is the last meal until sunset.
 They eat a lot of high protein foods and drinks as much water as possible so they remain energized throughout the day.

 At dawn, they perform morning prayers and would attend their normal work routine during these days even while fasting.
 In the evening they have light meals before prayers and call it as iftar than after performing evening prayers they have a large meal.